amacati/SoulsGym/docs/getting_started/setup.rst

 Requirements
 ~~~~~~~~~~~~
-SoulsGym requires you to have Dark Souls III installed in version 1.15.
-It is only compatible with
+SoulsGym requires you to have Dark Souls III installed in version 1.15.2 with all DLCs.
+It is only
-Windows.
+compatible with Windows.

 Installation
 ~~~~~~~~~~~~